Skip to content

 Why does abstractgateway serve refuse to start?

-By default, the server requires an auth token for /api/gateway/* and will fail-fast if none is configured.
+By default, the server requires either Gateway user auth or a legacy server/operator bearer token for /api/gateway/* and will fail fast if neither is configured.

 Evidence: startup self-check in src/abstractgateway/cli.py, policy loading in src/abstractgateway/security/gateway_security.py.